iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

   </tr>
 </table>

-### How to evaluate the performance of a machine learning model?
+### How do you evaluate the performance of an ML model?
 1. We start with some initial configuration of the model and predict the output based on some input.
-2. Then we compare the predicted value with the target (actual value) and measure the performance of our model.
+2. Then we compare the predicted value with the target (actual value) and measure the performance.
 3. Parameters of the model are adjusted iteratively to reach the optimal value of the performance metric.
-4. Performance metric is a measurable value that is used to evaluate the performance of the model.
+4. Performance metric is a measurable value used to evaluate the model's performance.
-5. Performance metrics can be used to track progress towards accuracy, identify areas for improvement, and make informed decisions.
+5. Performance metrics can be used to track progress towards accuracy and identify areas for improvement.
 6. The model that generalizes best to the new unseen data is finally selected.
+7. The model allows us to compare different models and choose the best one for a specific task.

 <h3 name="linear">Linear Regression</h3>